OSW3/symfony-search/readme.md

 search:
     main:
         entities:
-            App\Entity\Book: # Define the entities on which the search is applied
+            # Define the entities on which the search is applied
+            App\Entity\Book:
                 route:
-                    name: app_book_show # Set the route to display the details of an entity
+                    # Set the route to display the details of an entity
+                    name: app_book_show
                 criteria:
-                    title: # Define the properties on which the search is applied
+                    # Define the properties on which the search is applied
+                    title:
-                        match: like # Define how the search is applied on the property
+                        # Define how the search is applied on the property
+                        match: like
 ```

-## How to use

-### Step 1 - Add the search router to your project
+## Step 5 - Enable the search router

 Link the router of the bundle to your `config/routes.yaml` file.